 The sound takes me to pre-lockdown days that every now and then I would get on streetcars, ride for few stops, get off, walk few stops, hop in again.
 I travel the city.

 Note on the printing process: while not being able to access Open Studio during the pandemic, Chen looked for alternatives to continue printing at home.
-Through some online searches, she found out that a standard pasta maker could be utilized as a press.
+Through some online searches, she found out that a manual pasta maker could be utilized as a press.
 All printed images are drypoint (each print matrix was created using thin plastic which was cut and scored with an Exacto knife and then inked and passed through the press).

-Carlina Chen was born in Taiwan and now resides in Toronto.
+carlina Chen was born in Taiwan and now resides in Toronto.
 She holds an MFA from OCADU and is a multi-disciplinary artist and curator.
 Her work deals with migration, culture, text, and the passage of time.

 She has exhibited nationally and internationally, with work in private and public collections, such as the Canadian Chancery, and the National Gallery of Australia.